 All Managers are required to attend training as identified by the Board.
-All managers and assistant coaches shall attend the PCA (Positive Coaches Alliance) online clinic (or an alternate positive coaching course as approved by District 8) once every year.
-In addition, all managers and coaches shall attend a league sponsored technical baseball clinic once every year.
+All Managers and Coaches (Assistants) shall attend the PCA (Positive Coaches Alliance) online clinic (or an alternate positive coaching course as approved by District 8) once every year.

-Managers and Coaches are reminded that NLLL exists to serve the children of the Kenmore/Bothell area.
+Managers and Coaches are reminded that NLLL exists to serve the children of the Kenmore/South Bothell area.
 Remember: the objective of NLLL is to implant firmly the ideals of good sportsmanship, honesty, loyalty, courage and respect for authority in the youth of the community so that they may be well adjusted, stronger and happier boys and girls and will grow to be decent, healthy and trustworthy citizens.

-2.1.2.
-Selection of All-Star Managers Coaches and Players
+2. Selection of All-Star Managers Coaches and Players